Dr hab. Lech S. Borkowski

 State documents referring to my family are falsified as well.

 The Institute of National Remembrance claims in a letter from 2014 that my father was born near Sejny in what is now Podlaskie Voivodship.
 [My father was born in Krejwańce in Oszmiana county in the area of Poland which was annexed by the Soviet Union after WWII].

 My mother’s death certificate issued on 6 December 2014 in Kętrzyn incorrectly states that Irena Borkowska, maiden name Ostrowska, was daughter of Elżbieta Ostrowska, maiden name “Girjato”.
 The correct form of this name is Giriat.

 Poland’s National Library converted my book “Języki skryptowe” [Scripting languages], published in 2006 into digital format and made it available online without my permission.
 I am the author of the book and I hold the copyright to it.
 The Library classified this book incorrectly in its catalogue.
 Also my monograph “Nonlinear Dynamics of Hodgkin-Huxley Neurons” from 2010 was classified incorrectly in the National Library’s catalogue.
 I sent a letter to the Library’s Director in March 2013 and informed him about my disapproval regarding the creation of the digital form of “Języki skryptowe”.
 Despite this, the Library has not removed the digital version of “Języki skryptowe” from its offering.

-Taking into account the totality of actions of the state apparatus against members of my family, I must say that we are faced with organized crimi al activity against me, my wife, and my daughter.
+Taking into account the totality of actions of the state apparatus against members of my family, I must say that we are faced with organized criminal activity against me, my wife, and our daughter.

 The persons governing Poland today bear full responsibility for active measures, активные мероприятия, as they are known in the language of Communist intelligence, which are directed against me, my wife Małgorzata Głuchowska, and our daughter […].
 Some circumstances indicate the possible involvement of a foreign intelligence service.